EAC Invest A/S: Background

 The East Asiatic Company (Det Østasiatiske Kompagni or ØK) was founded by Hans Niels Andersen in Copenhagen in 20 March 1897 on the basis of Hans' previous company Andersen & Co.
 Anderson & Co was established in 1884 with Danish Andreas du Plessis de Richelieu.
-Together, their company owned and operated the Oriental Hotel in Bangkok, which became the first foreign hotel in Thailand; it also was the main supplier to the Siamese Marine Forces which Andreas headed.
+Together, their company owned and operated the Oriental Hotel in Bangkok, which became the first foreign hotel in Thailand; it also was the main supplier to the Siamese Marine Forces which Richelieu headed.

 He had bought the Oriental Hotel in Bangkok with Captain Peter Andersen in 1884.
 They would go out renovating the premises after borrowing 40,000 Danish Crowns from the Borneo Company.
 Being one of the only hotels in Bangkok at the time, the hotel attracted sailors and officers from foreign ships who were staying in the city.